 Sarah Alexander, LOGYC Leader and North Suburban Coordinator

 Sarah is homeschooling her two gifted children in the northern suburbs.
 Before she realized that being gifted is also a special need, she worked full-time as a Hazzan.
 She now has a part-time pulpit but is somehow busier than ever as she co-coordinates (and teaches some of) the classes for LOGYC Gifted Coop and tries to stay at least one step ahead of her children.
 Homeschooled herself, Sarah always swore that she would never homeschool – while she loved it, it was so much work for her mother.
 Now she has come to realize that it is not only extremely rewarding, it is also much easier than when she was a kid, thanks to resources like the CGCC.

-Pamela is a music teacher and violinist by training.
-She has multiple part-time jobs which allow her the flexibility to manage the ups and downs that come with parenting two twice exceptional kids.
-She is a substitute teacher, homebound tutor, private music teacher, virtual school teacher, and online course reviewer.
-In addition to having her Illinois K-12 Gifted teaching endorsement, she has also served on the Illinois State Board of Education’s Gifted Advisory Council.
-Currently, she is working toward a M.Ed. with an emphasis on gifted education through the University of Missouri’s online program.
+Pamela has multiple part-time jobs which allow her the flexibility to manage the ups and downs that come with parenting two twice exceptional teens.
+She is a substitute teacher, private music teacher, virtual school teacher, professional development facilitator, and online course reviewer.
+She received her M.Ed. in Special Education with an emphasis on Gifted Education from the University of Missouri.
+Her Illinois teaching endorsements include K-12 Music, K-12 Gifted, 5-8 General Science, and 5-8 Language Arts.
+She served on the Illinois State Board of Education’s Gifted Advisory Council for three years, and currently serves on the board of the Illinois Association for Gifted Children as Co-Chair of the Policy and Advocacy Committee.